Llanik/Hypertool/README.md

 - Interactive visualization of abundance maps
 - Save and reload unmixing jobs (`.h5`) for later inspection

-### Typical Workflow
+### Steps
 1. **Load a hyperspectral cube**
-   Open a VNIR, SWIR, or fused cube from the main application.
+   Open a VNIR y/o a SWIR cube and fused them (if two cubes selected) to use in the tool.

 2. **Define endmembers**
    Choose one or more of the following:
-   - Load a spectral library (CSV)
+   - Load a spectral library (if reflectance + FTIR spectra, they have to be merge already in a csv file and in nm) (CSV)
-   - Import **FTIR spectra** as external reference endmembers
    - Select endmembers manually from the image
    - Extract endmembers automatically

 3. **Handle spectral domains**
    When mixing hyperspectral and FTIR spectra:
    - The tool automatically aligns spectra on the **common wavelength range**
-   - Reference spectra are interpolated to match cube wavelengths
+   - Reference spectra are interpolated to match cube wavelengths if needed.

 4. **Configure unmixing parameters**
-   Select preprocessing, normalization, wavelength handling, and the unmixing algorithm.
+   Select preprocessing, normalization, wavelength handling (with the "Band selection" button in Spectra tab), and the unmixing algorithm.

 5. **Add job to queue and run**
    Launch one or several unmixing jobs and monitor their execution.

 6. **Visualize abundance maps**
    Inspect spatial distributions of estimated abundances directly in the viewer.

 7. **Save or reload results**
    Export unmixing jobs to `.h5` files or reload previous results for comparison.

-### Tips & Notes
-- FTIR spectra are treated as **reference endmembers** and must be provided with wavelength information.
-- Only the **overlapping spectral range** between cube and FTIR spectra is used for unmixing.
-- Interpolation may smooth narrow FTIR features; prefer appropriate preprocessing if needed.
-- Mixing hyperspectral and FTIR endmembers is intended for **qualitative or semi-quantitative analysis**.
-- Testing multiple preprocessing and normalization settings is recommended when using heterogeneous spectral sources.
-- Saved unmixing jobs can be reloaded later without recomputing abundances.

 ---

 ## <img src="/interface/icons/illumination_icon.png" width="32" /> 8.
 Illumination Tool